Safar Abiyev

-Colonel General Safar Akhundbala oghlu Abiyev (Səfər Axundbala oğlu Əbiyev; born January 27, 1950) was the Minister of Defense of Azerbaijan from 1995 to 2013.
+Colonel General Safar Akhundbala oghlu Abiyev (Səfər Axundbala oğlu Əbiyev; born 27 January 1950) is an Azerbaijani politician that held the position of Minister of Defense of Azerbaijan from 1995 to 2013.
 He was considered one of the longest serving defense ministers in the Commonwealth of Independent States.

 Early life and career

 General Safar Abiyev was born in Baku.
 He is an ethnic Lezgin.
 He graduated in 1971 from Baku's Higher Military College, and in 1982 from the Command Faculty of the Frunze Military Academy in Moscow, and has spent his entire professional life in the armed forces.
-Abiyev was appointed Chief of General Staff of Azerbaijani Armed Forces and acting Minister of Defense when Minister Dadash Rzayev was relieved of his duties on June 17, 1993.
-He worked as acting Minister until August 1993 when Deputy Minister Vahid Musayev was assigned to lead the ministry but was soon sacked by Heydar Aliyev on August 25, 1993.
-Abiyev continued to serve as the Chief of General Staff until November 2, 1993, when the post was taken by Najmaddin Sadigov.
-Abiyev was reinstated as Minister of Defense of Azerbaijan on February 6, 1995, replacing Mammadrafi Mammadov.
+Abiyev was appointed Chief of General Staff of Azerbaijani Armed Forces and acting Minister of Defense when Minister Dadash Rzayev was relieved of his duties on 17 June 1993.
+He worked as acting Minister until August 1993 when Deputy Minister Vahid Musayev was assigned to lead the ministry but was soon sacked by Heydar Aliyev on 25 August 1993.
+Abiyev continued to serve as the Chief of General Staff until 2 November 1993, when the post was taken by Najmaddin Sadigov.
+Abiyev was reinstated as Minister of Defense of Azerbaijan on 6 February 1995, replacing Mammadrafi Mammadov.

 Defence minister

-Defence Minister Safar Abiyev with U.S. Secretary of Defense Donald Rumsfeld during a visit to The Pentagon on March 26, 2004.
+Defence Minister Safar Abiyev with U.S. Secretary of Defense Donald Rumsfeld during a visit to The Pentagon on 26 March 2004.

 Abiyev was part of the State Commission for the funeral of Heydar Aliyev.
-Upon the pardon of Ramil Safarov, Abiyev promoted Safarov to the rank of major provided him with an apartment and over eight years of back pay.
+Upon the pardon of Ramil Safarov, Abiyev promoted Safarov to the rank of major, provided him with an apartment and over eight years of back pay.
 He commanded the first parade in 16 years in 2008 to honor the 90th anniversary of the Azerbaijani Armed Forces.
 He went on to command two subsequent parades on Azadliq Square.

 Foreign relations

 Under his orders, the Training and Education Center of the Armed Forces was established in accordance with the protocol which was signed between Azerbaijan and the Turkish Armed Forces in 2000.
-In November 2011, the United States Secretary of the Navy Ray Mabus met with Abiyev and President Aliyev, afterwards he announced that the military ties between their countries would expand.
-In 2012, Abiyev, during a meeting in Tehran with Iranian Defense Minister Ahmad Vahidi declared that "No threat will be made against Iran from Azerbaijan's territory and we will not help the enemies of the Islamic Republic of Iran under any circumstances."
-According to materials published by Wikileaks in December 2010, Abiyev claimed that in January 2009 during his visit to Moscow his Russian defence minister Anatoliy Serdyukov had unofficially had admitted to Russian weapon transfers to Armenia, although it officially was denied.
+In November 2011, when the United States Secretary of the Navy Ray Mabus met President Aliyev, Abiyev was also present.
+Mabus later announced that the military ties between their countries would expand.
+In 2012, Abiyev, during a meeting in Tehran with Iranian Defense Minister Ahmad Vahidi, declared that "No threat will be made against Iran from Azerbaijan's territory and we will not help the enemies of the Islamic Republic of Iran under any circumstances."
+According to materials published by Wikileaks in December 2010, Abiyev claimed that in January 2009 during his visit to Moscow, the Russian defence minister Anatoliy Serdyukov had unofficially admitted to Russian weapon transfers to Armenia, although it officially was denied.